 Frankenstein's Castle and a Halloween prank that went viral

-As I was researching the 40th Halloween party anniversary for Burg Frankenstein, I stumbled across a magnificent prank that played out one dark, foggy night in 1952.
+As I was researching the Halloween party for Burg Frankenstein, I stumbled across a magnificent prank that played out one dark, foggy night in 1952.

 Armed Forces’ Network (AFN) reporter John A. Keel and two of his colleagues had been assigned a piece of investigative reporting on none other than Burg Frankenstein, located near Darmstadt.